-The Seasonal Ice Zone Observation Network (SIZONET) is an interdisciplinary project that implements an integrated program for observing seasonal ice in the context of a changing Arctic.
+The Seasonal Ice Zone Observation Network (SIZONet), now managed by AAOKH, is an interdisciplinary project that implements an integrated program for observing seasonal ice in the context of a changing Arctic.
 Sea-Ice System Services (SISS), which offers a framework to organizing observational networks, guides SIZONet’s overall design.
 Garnered data within SISS involves the role of sea ice in maintaining a cool Arctic, and the benefits and hazards associated with sea ice, including how sea ice may aid Indigenous peoples.
 To join in SISS’s goal of better understanding sea ice, and as a contribution to the International Polar Year (IPY) project Sea Ice Knowledge and Use (SIKU), Hajo Eicken’s team has collaborated with Indigenous experts from Alaskan coastal communities, who have kept logs of ice conditions and ice use in their area.
 Such observations, along with geophysical measurements and modeling studies, can improve predictions of ice conditions, and in doing so, let different ice users understand and respond to a rapidly changing Arctic.

 Through a partnership between SIZONet and ELOKA, Eicken’s team has developed an online interface to a database that archives and shares these important sea ice observations gathered by the community.
 Visitors can browse records of weather and sea ice conditions, animals encountered, and photographs taken along the observation routes by sea ice experts.
 To learn more, explore the Local Observations from the Seasonal Ice Zone Observing Network web interface.